-Distress beacons (Emergency Locator Transmitters - ELTs, Emergency Position Indicating Radio Beacons - EPIRBs, Personal Locator Beacons - PLBs) transmit signals that are detected by Cospas-Sarsat polar-orbiting and geostationary orbiting spacecraft.
+Distress beacons (Emergency Locator Transmitters - ELTs, Emergency Position Indicating Radio Beacons - EPIRBs, Personal Locator Beacons - PLBs) transmit signals that are detected by Cospas-Sarsat spacecraft in orbit around the earth.
 These signals are relayed to Cospas-Sarsat ground receiving stations termed Local User Terminals (LUTs), which process the signals to determine the beacon location.
 Alerts are then relayed, together with location data, via a Mission Control Centre (MCC), either to another MCC, the appropriate search and rescue point of contact (SPOC), or to a Rescue Co-ordination Centre (RCC) to initiate SAR activities.